-Wellness: Sharon Hoover reported that the Committee met with 12 people in attendance.
-We discussed the handling of COVID cards.
+Wellness: Sharon Hoover reported that the Committee met and discussed the handling of COVID cards.

-Sharon's research shows that we should not discard the original card.
 The CDC recommends making a copy to carry with you and filing the original with your important papers, perhaps with your passport.
 Some people slip their original into a small baggie to protect it.
 Another tip is to take a photo of your card with your phone.
 Some places accept such a photo as proof of vaccination.